scikit-hep/decaylanguage/README.md

 ## Contributors

-We would like to acknowledge the contributors that made this project possible ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+We hereby acknowledge the contributors that made this project possible ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->
 <!-- markdownlint-disable -->